Native American and Indigenous Studies Initiative

 Tribal Community Member in Residence & Student Engagement Specialist

-Spring 2024 Office Hours Thursdays 3:00-5:00pm, 67 George St Rm 203 and by appointment
+Fall 2024 Office Hours Thursdays 3:00-5:00pm, 67 George St Rm 203 and by appointment (remote appointments available)

 Ruth Garby Torres, an enrolled member of the Schaghticoke Tribe from Connecticut, earned a bachelor’s degree in general studies with a concentration in political science from Charter Oak State College and has a Master of Public Administration from Harvard University.
 Her published works include a chapter about the Schaghticoke quest for federal acknowledgement in Recognition, Sovereignty Struggles and Indigenous Rights in the U.S. and a co-edited (with Trudie Lamb Richmond) section of writings by Schaghticoke people in Dawnland Voices